 Klein also wrote four Hebrew books.
-Three of these are not mentioned in his biography in JE.
-We must also refer to a posthumous work La Justice criminelle chez les Hebreux, Archives Israelites, 59 (1898) 124/125, 141-142, 155-156, 182-183, 196-197, 213-214, 236.
-In this article, Rabbi Klein maintains that the Great Sanhedrin great back to Moses (p.
+Threecof these are not mentioned in his biography in J E. We must also refer to a posthumous work La Justice criminelle chez les Hebreux, Archives Israelites, 59 (1898) 124 125, 141-142, Klein maintains that the Great Sanhedrin grad back to Moses (p.
 141) Proofs are brought up in a foot note.
 The qualifications for membership are given on p.
 142 according to Synedrin 17 a, 36 b Menachoth 65 a, and Maimonides des Synedrins chap.II 1,3,6.
 About the other tribunals Maimonides 'Yad is also quoted frequently as an authority, as he is about the testimony, (155-156, 182-183) This essay which had been planned as a supplement in a decord edition of Judaisme was edited by his son, Dr. Klein, who was also quite conservative.
 The Hebrew Grammar by Israel Jehiel Michel Rabbinowicz is one of many elementary grammars of the Hebrew language.
-5. Hebraische Grammatik nach neuen sehr vereinfachten Regeln... mat Beispielen zur Uebung, Grunberg, 1851 p.
+Hebraische Grammatik nach neuen sehr vereinfachten Regeln... met Beispielen zur Uebung, Grunberg, 1851 p.
 XIV, 282 Munk said (after Fürst) in the seance of March 11 of the Academie des Inscriptions et Belles Lettres that five hundred 6 Hebrew grammars had already been published since Reuchlin - 6.
 Schwab p.
 130 says erroneously plusieurs millions. wrote his Rudimenton hebraica (Basle 1506).
 When I.I.
-Rabbinowicz came to Paris as many a poor Hebrew scholar had done before he was befriended by among others by Baron Ury Gunsbourg. - 7.
-To him the French translation was dedicated.
-8 2 the one that He had previously written a shorter grammar.
-This was translated - 8.
+Rabbinowicz came to Paris as many a poor Hebrew scholar had done before he was befriended by among others by Baron Ury Gunsbourg. - 8.
 Praktische hebraische Grammatik, Breslau 1853. into French by the Arabist J.J.
 Clément.
 Mullet and attracted Munk's sympathy and interest.
 He Wote that the German edition - 9.
 Grammaire hébratque de J.M.
-Rabbinowicz traduite de l'allemand sous les yeux de l'auteur par J.U.Clément Mallet, membre de la Société Asiatique de Paris 1864 p.
-XXIV.115.108. had been dedicated to Alexander von Humboldt.
+Rabbinowicz traduite de l'allemand sous les yeux de l'auteur par J.J.Clément Mallet, membre de la Société Asiatique de Paris 1864 p.
+XXIV,115,108. had been dedicated to Alexander von Humboldt.